Fun for the whole family

-These long weekends are all-inclusive for a family up to 4, with options to add on for larger families.
-This includes a 4 day and 3 night stay in a cabin, plus 3 meals a day.
-Visit our Sessions, Dates, and Rates page for the most current dates and rates, and apply through this link.
+Our 2024 Family Camp dates are Friday August 30th, to Monday, September 2nd.
+These all-inclusive weekends are $2,950 for a family of up to 4, with options to add on for larger families at $300 per additional family member.
+This includes a 4 day and 3 night stay in a cabin, plus meals.
+Visit our Sessions, Dates, and Rates page for the most current dates and rates.

 There will be a rotation of several camp activities offered with instruction from Falling Creek staff.
-These will include, riflery, archery, guided hiking, F.A.R.M. (gardening, chickens, & pigs), mountain biking, fishing, fly fishing, swimming, outdoor skills, climbing wall, canoeing, and blacksmithing.
+These will include, riflery, archery, guided hiking, visiting chickens at the F.A.R.M., mountain biking, fishing, fly fishing, swimming, outdoor skills, climbing wall, canoeing, and blacksmithing.

 Some of our traditional camp favorites will be offered as well, including Evening Programs, Morning Watch, and Campfire.